rohan-kiratsata/brocode-cheatsheets/README.md

 ---
 ### 🤝 *How to Contribute?*

 Feel free to create you own cheatsheet for your favorite programming language, framework, or tools.
-Make changes and  do a pull request and I will review them before merging
+Make changes and  do a pull request and I will review them before merging.